Geology of Kansas: Physiographic regions

 Kansas has been divided into eleven different physiographic regions.

 Ozark plateau

 Mississippian limestones and cherts of the Ozark Plateau are exposed in extreme southeastern Kansas in Cherokee County.
 This area was part of the Tri-state district of the nineteenth and twentieth centuries.
 Galena was a center of lead and zinc mining in the area.

 Cherokee lowlands

 The Cherokee lowlands is a region of southeast Kansas immediately north and west of the Ozark plateau in Cherokee, Labette, Crawford and Bourbon Counties.
-The lowlands are developed on areas of gently rolling hils developed on the shale and sandstone of the Cherokee Group of Pennsylvanian age.
+The lowlands are developed on areas of gently rolling hills developed on the shale and sandstone of the Cherokee Group of the Pennsylvanian age.
 The Cherokee Group is noted for rich deposits of coal in Kansas and across the midwestern United States.